laviniadd/Minesweeper/README.md

 # Minesweeper

-The famous game of Minesweeper built with Angular.
+The famous game built with Angular.

 ## Prerequisites
 Before you begin, make sure your development environment includes: